 “There’s no element of a race car that’s more important than the tires.
 I think you can fix the aerodynamics, you can fix the suspension technology, so on and so forth, but you cannot afford to have issues with the tires.”

 Andretti was known for years as a Firestone driver competing against Goodyear-shod drivers such as A.J.
 Foyt.
-With tire wars being a thing of the past, Firestone announced their continued involvement with INDYCAR as sole tire supplier of the NTT IndyCar Series through the 2025 season.
+With tire wars being a thing of the past, Firestone has had sole ownership of open wheel racing in America since 2000.

 The announcement shows the strength of the Firestone-INDYCAR partnership.
 No other partner has committed for as long as Firestone has and it’s clear from driver reactions that there is universal praise.

 “I’ve been very lucky that my whole INDYCAR career, and Indy Lights career for that matter, have been on Firestones,” said Carpenter.
 “It’s not anything that I’ve ever really had to think about.
 Like Mario said, there’s been a couple moments in time where there was a blip on the radar of someone else getting involved, but I’ve always been thankful.

 “I was thankful on the last extension and even more thankful this extension, with it being as long as it is, that we don’t have to worry about it.”

 Other drivers have had similar praise.